 In 1958, the Institute for Protein Research (IPR) was founded by the members of Osaka University Faculty of Science and Medical School to work on interdisciplinary studies of proteins in the fields of chemistry, biology, physics and medicine.
 The IPR was founded with only three divisions (laboratories):Organic Chemistry, Physical Chemistry and Protein Metabolism.
 Since that time the IPR has been at the cutting edge of new developments in protein science aimed at achieving an understanding of the mechanism of living systems – from the molecular level to organism level.
 Sixty years after its foundation, the IPR now consists of five divisions (17 laboratories) with an attached center, the Research Center for State-of-the Art Functional Protein Analysis (6 laboratories), which aims to develop and apply original techniques for the determination of protein structure and function.

 Since its foundation, the IPR had previously worked as an inter-university joint-usage facility attached to Osaka University.
 In April 2010, the IPR was designated as one of the Joint Usage/Research Centers in Japan by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-In regard to its role as a Joint Usage/Research Center, the IPR offers the following three collaborative opportunities to help advance joint research activities in the protein science field: the “Collaborative Research Program”, the “International Collaboration Research Program” and the “Visiting Fellows Program”.
+In regard to its role as a Joint Usage/Research Center, the IPR offers the following three collaborative opportunities to help advance joint research activities in the protein science field: the “Collaborative Research Program”, the “International Collaborative Research Program”and the “Visiting Fellows Program”.

 The IPR also manages access to a range of high performance equipment, such as the “Synchrotron Beamline at SPring-8”, the “High Magnetic Field Nuclear Magnetic Resonance (NMR) spectrometers” and the “Advanced Cryo-Electron Microscopy Suite”, all of which are open to domestic and international protein science researchers to help support their research.